System Social Worker/Homeless Liaison

 • Donations of new/slightly used winter coats or new tennis shoes for children and adolescents are always appreciated.
 Children grow out of these garments from year to year and we often encounter families who are unable to afford to replace them when the winter comes.

 • Toiletry items are not often considered but can make a wonderful, easy donation and they really come in handy!
-Grab those samples in the hotel bathroom or consider purchasing some items form the dollar store to help our supply closet to assist families.
+Grab those samples in the hotel bathroom or consider purchasing some items from the dollar store to help our supply closet to assist families.
 Some items that we can use are shampoo, conditioner, body wash, soap, feminine hygiene products, and toilet paper.
 We also come across families in need of laundry detergent from time to time.

 PlaySpent.org